Short of IT Workers At Home, Israeli Startups Recruit Elsewhere

 The real thing is schools need to incorporate serious STEM based disciplines as part of the Liberal Art training, much how they normally push Liberal Arts into STEM based majors.

 I saw this problem in college.
 As a Computer Science Major I needed to take 200 level classes in Liberal Arts which are the same classes that Liberal Art Majors needed as well.
-However The Liberal Art Majors normally just need to take a 101 level course to meet their Science and Math requirements, and these 101 classes were often t
+However The Liberal Art Majors normally just need to take a 101 level course to meet their Science and Math requirements, and these 101 classes were often tailors for Non-STEM Majors, so they can pass the class without killing their GPA.

+As I see it Anyone who graduates from college should be able to understand basic Calculus, Be able to write a program that has nested loops, be able to wire a full adder using Not and And Gates, Understand the probability of getting a genetic trait...

+In short you should be taught on how to approach problems in both a technical way and the emotional and philosophical ways.
+We cant have people graduating from college who get scared at Math, just as much we cannot have engineers graduating who cannot write complete thoughts.

 Re: (Score:2)